Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cubs

 Ke'Bryan Hayes At The Plate

+- In 66.0% of his 94 games this season, Hayes has picked up at least one hit.
+He's also had 29 multi-hit games.

+- He has hit a home run in 10 games this season (10.6%), leaving the park in 2.5% of his chances at the plate.

-- Hayes has picked up an RBI in 27.2% of his games this season, with more than one RBI in 12.0% of his games.
-He has also produced three or more runs in eight contests.
+- In 26 games this year (27.7%), Hayes has picked up an RBI, and in 12 of those games (12.8%) he had two or more.
+He has also driven home three or more of his team's runs in eight contests.

+- In 36 of 94 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.